Skip to content

 • eq: a eq b = ab + (1-a)(1-b) = 2ab -a -b +1 = 1 - (a-b)^2 = not (a xor b)

-Be careful that a+b-ab is an OR while a+b-2ab is an XOR.
+Notice that a+b-ab is an OR while a+b-2ab is an XOR.

 Those operations ensure a closure among booleans integers.
 Meaning that while the operands are 0 or 1, the result will be also 0 or 1.